ADRIA's statement Regarding diversity & social Justice

 We value diversity and respect individuals based on their integrity and want to provide an opportunity for those in the mainstream to listen, learn, reflect and grow.

-In consultation with our working group, we have developed a series of eight professional development webinars that will shed light on unconscious bias, racism, discrimination and inequality faced by Black, Indigenous and marginalized groups across Canada and what it means for the ADR community.
+In consultation with its working group, ADRIC have developed and presented a series of eight well-attended professional development webinars in 2020 that served to shed light on unconscious bias, racism, discrimination and inequality faced by Black, Indigenous and marginalized groups across Canada, and what it means for the ADR community.